-Dental implants have long been one of the most beneficial treatments for patients requiring replacement teeth.
-They’re seen as an alternative to dentures – which are removable – as the implants remain fixed in the jaw, like real teeth.
+They’re also considered a great alternative to dentures – which are removable – as the implants remain fixed in the jaw, like our natural teeth.
 They’re also more beneficial than a conventional dental bridge as no surrounding teeth need to be touched or damaged to fit them.

 Over the years, dental implant technology has undergone a dramatic transformation.
-When you compare how things were 40 years ago to now, the difference is staggering.
+When you compare how things were a few decades ago to now, the difference is staggering.

 The History Of Dental Implants

 People have been searching for solutions to combat tooth loss for thousands of years, and some fascinating facts have been discovered and recorded.

 In ancient China, approximately 4000 years ago, people used pegs from carved bamboo to restore missing teeth.

 After around 2000 years, other civilisations, like the Egyptians, tried to adopt similar techniques by testing and carving other metals to attach to the bone.